-Released in the UK on 16 June 1997, the third album to come from Thom Yorke and co was both a critical and commercial success and is largely regarded as one of the best British albums of all time.
+First released in Japan on 21st May, then issued in the UK on 16th June 1997, the third album to come from Thom Yorke and co was both a critical and commercial success and is largely regarded as one of the best British albums of all time.

 But, one question that always arises from the album is: where does the phrase “OK Computer” come from… and what’s the meaning behind the phrase?

 What's the inspiration behind Radiohead's OK Computer album title?

 One of the most-quoted stories has Thom Yorke relating a tale of the band visiting a record shop in Japan.
 “This one kid shouted at the top of his voice, 'OK COMPUTER!' really, really loud,” said Yorke.
 “Then he had 500 people chant it all at once.
 I got it on tape.
 It sounds amazing.
 It's actually a really resigned, terrific phrase.”

 However, the real answer might be a little closer to home.
 As the Bends tour wound its way around the world in 1996, the band’s listening material on the bus included a copy of the original radio series of The Hitchhiker’s Guide To The Galaxy.

 Originally broadcast in 1978 on BBC Radio 4, the sci-fi comedy was written by Douglas Adams and includes a moment when the two-headed, absconding Galactic President Zaphod Beeblebrox gets into a sticky situation as guided missiles head for his spaceship the Heart Of Gold.

 Eddie, the talkative shipboard computer, claims that no evasive action can outrun the missiles, so Zaphod demands that he is given control of the ship so he can perform some nifty manoeuvres… despite not having a clue how to pilot the craft.

 He yells at Eddie: “OK computer, activate the manual consoles!”